orhanemree/aldrin/README.md

 It stores some color codes of pixels in memory (called canvas here) and you are free to use this pixels wherever you want.
 You can write the pixels to `.ppm` file or build `.c` code to `.wasm` and display the pixels on JavaScript Canvas.
 Keep reading to see examples on both platforms.

+Visit [Documentation](https://orhanemree.github.io/aldrin.js/reference.html) to read docs and run examples live.

-Visit [Playground](https://orhanemree.github.io/aldrin/) to try online.
+Visit [Playground](https://orhanemree.github.io/aldrin.js/playground.html) to try online.

-Visit [Editor](https://orhanemree.github.io/aldrin/editor.html) to try online editor project made with Aldrin.
+Visit [Editor](https://orhanemree.github.io/aldrin.js/editor.html) to try online editor project made with Aldrin.

 ## Quick Start
 * Just copy and paste `/src/aldrin.c` file to your project.